 tl;dr

-• Green Valley Apartments is an affordable senior living facility located at 2412 Franklin St NE
+• Green Valley Apartments is an affordable senior living building located at 2412 Franklin St NE

 • The building is zoning nonconforming; as best as I can tell, this isn’t due to a change of zoning for this parcel, but due to a change in allowances (or typical variances) for the R-1-B zone since its construction in 1971

-• Any change in the floor area of a nonconforming building requires zoning relief; in this case, they’re seeking to add a new elevator enclosure and entry vestibule to accomodate modern wheelchairs and stretchers; there are a few additional pieces of zoning relief related to the elevator containment height and shape
+• Any change in the floor area of a nonconforming building requires zoning relief; in this case, they sought to add a new elevator enclosure and entry vestibule to accomodate modern wheelchairs and stretchers; there are a few additional pieces of zoning relief related to the elevator containment height and shape

-• I am planning to issue a report for ANC 5C approval at the 6/21 Full-Commission Meeting
+• ANC 5C issued a report recommending approval at the 6/21 Full-Commission Meeting

 Case Record